 Temper tantrums, the physical need for daily naps, or thumb sucking—these are things that children usually outgrow with time.
 However, there are certain things that don’t dissipate without plenty of the right help, including the effects of early traumatic experiences.
-Reactive attachment disorder (RAD) doesn’t just disappear with time, contrary to what some people believe.
-Children who aren’t effectively treated for RAD most often grow into adults with personality disorders.
+Developmental trauma disorder (DTD) doesn’t just disappear with time, contrary to what some people believe.
+Children who aren’t effectively treated for DTD most often grow into adults with personality disorders.

-Even though other people can’t see the differences on the outside, the brains of children with RAD look different from the brains of children who didn’t experience trauma.
-Reactive attachment disorder is a brain injury that typically occurs as a result of early abuse and neglect.
-Just as a person can’t simply “outgrow” the brain disorder of bipolar disorder, neither can a person simply outgrow RAD.
+Even though other people can’t see the differences on the outside, the brains of children with DTD look different from the brains of children who didn’t experience trauma.
+Developmental trauma disorder is a brain injury that typically occurs as a result of early abuse and neglect.
+Just as a person can’t simply “outgrow” the brain disorder of bipolar disorder, neither can a person simply outgrow DTD.

 When people experience traumatic events, the stress hormone cortisol gets released in the brain.
 This biochemical reaction to chronic and extreme stress changes the formation of the brain.
 Consider this analogy—think of the human brain like the earth and water like trauma.
 Over time, the release of water over the earth begins to erode the soil into pathways.
 As pathways form, the water rushes down those pathways again and again until they become canyons.
 Like the earth, the brain begins to look physically different than it once did.
 Therefore, the brain reacts differently as a result.
 When the brain experiences a trauma trigger, fear becomes an overwhelming irrational emotion.
 The brain automatically goes into survival mode and the person fights, flees, or freezes in his own way.
 Such triggers only make the erosion and canyons deeper with time.
 It is not something people can just forget, outgrow, or “get over”.

-When children who aren’t treated effectively for RAD grow up
+When children who aren’t treated effectively for DTD grow up

-When children don’t get the help they need for RAD, their distorted thinking patterns only get more solidified.
-They often grow up to essentially have “adult RAD”—know as cluster B and C personality disorders.
+When children don’t get the help they need for DTD, typically diagnosed as reactive attachment disorder, their distorted thinking patterns only get more solidified.
+They often grow up to essentially have “adult reactive attachment disorder”—know as cluster B and C personality disorders.
 They include borderline, histrionic, antisocial, narcissistic, dependent, or obsessive-compulsive personality disorders.
 Each disorder is different from the other.
 Yet, all adults that suffer from these various personality disorders have difficulties with attachment and relationships.

 Toxic stress in childhood from abandonment or chronic violence has pervasive effects on the capacity to pay attention, to learn, to see where other people are coming from, and it really creates havoc with the whole social environment.
 And it leads to criminality, and drug addiction, and chronic illness, and people going to prison, and repetition of the trauma on the next generation. (see reference)